 Competitive suppliers may offer supply products that include:

-- other energy-related products, which are related to your electricity usage (for example, smart thermostats, or solar-related products); and/or
+- other energy-related products (for example, smart thermostats, or solar-related products); and/or

 - non‑energy related product and services (for example, rewards programs or gift cards).

 Competitive suppliers can bill you for their supply product in one of two ways:

 - a consolidated-bill option, in which your competitive supplier uses your electric utility's company's monthly bill; and

 - a dual-bill option, in which your competitive supplier sends you a separate bill for your supply product.